Amanda Heidt, Invertebrate Lab

 Undergraduate: University of California, Santa Cruz (Major: Marine Biology, Minor: Chemistry), 2013

-Work Experience Before MLML: My first job in college was working in an invertebrate reproductive ecology lab at Long Marine Lab, as well as managing the on-site teaching laboratory.
+Prior to beginnign graduate school, my first job in college was working in an invertebrate reproductive ecology lab at Long Marine Lab, as well as managing the on-site teaching laboratory.
 I tutored several upper division science classes and functioned as a mentor for academically-disadvantaged students.
 In addition, I volunteered extensively both as an undergrad and after graduation, allowing me to work closely with many agencies (MBA, USGS, NOAA, UCSC, MLML) and with many species, including otters, elephant seals, and cnidarians.

 I’ve always been a very outdoor-oriented person, even as a child.
 I remember appreciating the constancy of the ocean when I was younger.
 The more I looked at it, the more curious I became about what went on beneath the surface, or even just in the intertidal.
 I dabbled with the idea of pursuing marine biology but ironically enough feared the math and science.
 Fortunately, once I took my first general marine bio class in community college, I was hooked.

 Get yourself involved in any way you can.
 It can be difficult at first when you don’t have a lot of experience, but all it takes is one yes before a world of opportunity opens up to you.
 Plus, sampling a variety of projects will let you know pretty quickly what you like and what you don’t.
 Be persistent.
 Everyone has a lot of demands on their time and sometimes an email might go otherwise unanswered.